British amphibious and sea-lift capability rests in the hands of specialised vessels, let’s take a look at those vessels.

 The Albion class landing platform docks are HMS Albion and HMS Bulwark.

 Their primary function is to embark, transport, deploy and recover troops and their equipment.
 Each ship can host 305 troops with an overload of a further 405.
-The class features a vehicle deck capacity of up to six tanks or around 30 armoured all-terrain vehicles.
+The class features a vehicle deck capacity of up to six tanks and around 30 armoured all-terrain vehicles.

 The Albion’s also feature a floodable well dock, with the capacity to take either four utility landing craft (each capable of carrying a Challenger 2 tank) or shelter a hovercraft landing craft.